The brief said "website." The problem said something else.

 From the outside, this looks like a restaurant website with a blue color scheme and appealing food photos.

-Underneath: time slot generation from live opening hours, deposit calculations per beverage, a five-state order pipeline with real-time sync, QR codes with 7-day expiration and staff-side validation, six-step email automation, perceived progress mapping on a circular tracker, rate-limited auth with account lockout, and confetti that fires when you earn a free burger.
+Underneath: pickup times tied to opening hours, deposit calculations per beverage, a six-state order pipeline with real-time sync, QR codes with 7-day expiration and staff-side validation, seven-step email automation, perceived progress mapping on a circular tracker, login protected by progressive lockout, and confetti that fires when you earn a free burger.

 The customer sees a menu and a button.
 The kitchen sees exactly what they need.
 Everything in between is infrastructure.